-b.
-Writing a "Familiar Essay" modeled on Anne Fadiman's essays.
+Each student will write a "Familiar Essay" modeled on Anne Fadiman's essays.
 Select a topic that is important to you-it can be a hobby, an academic interest, an author, a summer job-almost anything, as Fadiman's book suggests.
 This essay is in part personal and in part factual, based on research.
 Each "familiar essay" will quote from at least 4 solid and useful sources and list at least 5 works in the bibliography.